Meet the winner and nominees of the 2022 Young Grower of the Year AwardMeet the 2022 Nominees

 For more information about the 2021 Corteva Young Grower of the Year Award and the nominees, visit www.alliancewithscience.com.au.

-Daniel Hoffman was crowned the Young Grower of the Year in 2019.
+36-year-old potato grower Xavier Toohey from Wallace in Victoria has been named the 2021 Corteva Agriscience Young Grower of the Year.
 He was just one of the promising stock of talent making a mark for themselves in Australian Horticulture.